 In addition to iron, the mountain was also able to mass-produce high-quality charcoal, which is essential for steel production, and the small streams that flowed through it allowed waterways to be built, and hydroelectric bellows (devices that send air to burn fuels such as charcoal at high temperatures) were able to send enough air to the blast furnaces to produce iron, which was a major factor

-As you walk around the site, slag, .
-There are various sizes, from pebbles to large pieces over 60cm in diameter.
+As you stroll around the grounds,the slag shown in the photo above, which are called mine tailings.
+They come in all sizes, from small pebbles to large ones that are probably over 60cm in diameter.

 This is a dissolved substance other than the target components that is generated when refining minerals such as iron, nickel, and chromium, and is considered a type of industrial waste.
 In other words, this slag is proof that the Hashino blast furnace was in operation at the time.
 As an aside, I personally found this slag more romantic than the remains of the blast furnace